 Gold & Silver Leaf: Both gold leaf and silver leaf are very thin and difficult to manipulate.
 Patent Leaf is lightly attached to a paper sheet and is easier to use providing you use a sticky enough adhesive on your piece to dislodge the leaf from its backing.
 Leaf is best used in a whole sheet or cut into simple shapes between sheets of paper.
 Don’t try to touch it with your hands or it will stick to you!
 One way to attach leaf to a pre-enameled base is to paint the base with the appropriate adhesive and to lay the piece onto the leaf (rather than vice versa).
 If you need to handle the leaf, dust your fingers with baby powder first or use bamboo tweezers.
 Gold leaf will often pull apart when fired producing an interesting crackle effect.
 The silver leaf sometimes will almost disappear upon firing leaving a ghost like pattern.
 Overlap silver leaf if you would like a stronger effect.
 Palladium leaf can turn pretty shades of turquoise and purple when fired but it should not be covered with enamel or it will loose its patina.
 Leaf is so thin it does not need annealing or piercing.

 I enjoy custom cloisonné.
-I do not want to wear what everyone else wears and I am sure you like to be an individual and make your own statement!
+I do not want to wear what everyone else wears, and I am sure you like to be an individual and make your statement!

-Here is a custom cloisonné project that was very interesting for me to be involved in.
-The Parrot.
-I was contact to create a jewel for a client that travels often.
-The client had a an image of a safe travel icon.
-The Parrot.
+Here is a custom cloisonné project that was very interesting for me to be involved — the Parrot.
+I was contacted to create a jewel for a client that travels often.
+The client had an image of a safe travel icon — the Parrot.

 We spoke of watching out the window and how the clouds and earth below is so beautiful.